US adds a surprisingly strong 517,000 jobs despite Fed hikes

 On top of the sizzling job growth it reported for January, the government on Friday also revised up its estimate of employment gains in November and December by a combined 71,000.

+Economists, who had collectively estimated that the economy added just 185,000 jobs last month, were caught off-guard by the size of the gains.

+“This is a labor market on heat,’’ said Seema Shah, chief global strategist at Principal Asset Management.
+It would be difficult, she suggested, “to see the Fed stop raising rates and entertain ideas of rate cuts when there is such explosive economic news coming in.”

-More Americans also entered the labor force last month.
-The proportion of adults who either had a job or were looking for one — the so-called labor force participation rate — ticked up to 62.4%.
-That was the highest level since last March, though still well below pre-pandemic levels.
+The proportion of adults who either had a job or were looking for one — the so-called labor force participation rate — stayed at 62.4%, well below pre-pandemic levels.

 January’s job growth far exceeded December’s 260,000 total and extended a streak of powerful hiring gains that raised concerns at the Fed about inflation pressures.
 The Fed has raised its key rate eight times since March to try to contain inflation, which hit a four-decade high last year but has slowed since then.

-Note: This story has been corrected to show that the labor force participation rate was unchanged in January and did not rise.